-ľ Are some of the five common challenges likely to be problems for you after you leave the TRC?
-Which ones?
+Are some of the five common challenges likely to be problems for you?
+Whi ones? ch

+-

 How will you cope with them?

-د
+-

+-

+Share and discuss your answers.

 The common challenges in maintaining abstinence are drug-using people around you, your feelings of anger and boredom, and special occasions.